 The National Design & Craft Gallery is Ireland’s leading centre for contemporary craft and design.
 They aim to inspire appreciation, creativity and innovation through exhibitions, events and education programmes.
 As they say, visiting a gallery doesn’t have to be serious or boring.

-They hold Crafternoon Tours on Saturday afternoons at 3pm as well as Craft Club Workshops throughout the year, which explore the current exhibitions through playful experimentation with materials, techniques and ideas.
+They hold Crafternoon Tours, as well as Craft Club Workshops throughout the year, which explore the current exhibitions through playful experimentation with materials, techniques and ideas.
 On the second Saturday of the month they also invite young makers to the National Design & Craft Gallery to take part in a hands-on craft workshop that begins with a tour of the gallery, specially designed to get you in the mood for creating.

 You May Also Enjoy Fun Guaranteed with these 22 Easy Painting Ideas for Kids

 What are your favourite art places for kids?
 Where else should we add to our list?
 Leave a comment below and let us know – we’d love to hear from you!